Church of South India Synod

-Church of South India Trust Association (CSITA) Director board is the highest administrative body of CSI (Church of South India).
-Synod (CSI Synod) is the annual general meeting of CSI.
-Moderator of the Synod is a Bishop who is a presiding officer of the election conducted in the Annual General Meeting.
+Church of South India Synod is the highest administrative body of the Church of South India.
+The Synod (CSI Synod) governs the whole church and convenes the annual general meeting of CSI.
+The Moderator of the Synod is a Bishop who is a presiding officer of the election conducted in the Annual General Meeting.
 The elected board is normally to hold office for three years.
+Church of South India Trust Association was constituted as a legal holding body of the movable and immovable properties of the Church of South India.
+The CSITA was incorporated in 26 September 1947 under Section 26 of the Indian Companies Act 1913 (now Section 25 of the Indian Companies Act 1956) as a religious and charitable company which has no business character and with no profit motive.
+The properties of the Churches in Union have been transferred to CSITA.

 About the Synod

 The CSI synod consists of bishops of 24 dioceses, presbyters and layman (both men and women) who are elected from the respective diocesan councils to the synod.
 The synod members will elect the apex body consisting of a Moderator, Deputy Moderator, general secretary and Treasurer.
 The Moderator is the spiritual and administrative head of the Church.
 Only Bishops are eligible to contest for the Moderator and Deputy Moderator posts.
-Pastors and lay members are eligible to contest for the remaining two posts of general secretary and Treasurer.
+Pastors and lay members are eligible to contest for the remaining two posts of General Secretary and Treasurer.
 The ordinary session of the synod is held once every three years.
-The last synod meeting was held in January 2020 at Tiruchirappalli.
+The last synod meeting was held in January 2023 at Hubli.
 The practice has been to hold the meeting during the pongal holidays in mid January and over four days.
 Special meetings of the synod (between ordinary sessions) could also be convened by a decision of the Synod Executive.
 The Synod office is situated at CSI Center, Royapettah, Chennai.

 Synod Executive

-As the Church of South India synod meets only once in every two-year the power of the synod is mostly delegated to Synod Executive which is appointed by the synod and which meets at least twice a year.
-The synod executive is a subset of synod which has 95 members.
-The synod executive consists of 4 members each from the 22 dioceses of Church of South India, 3 nominees of the Moderator and 4 officers of the synod (Moderator, Deputy Moderator, General secretary and Treasurer).
+As the Church of South India synod meets only once in every three years, the power of the Synod is mostly delegated to Synod Executive which is appointed by the Synod and which meets at least twice a year.
+The Synod Executive is a subset of Synod which has 107 members excluding the Officers of the Synod.
+The Synod Executive consists of 4 members each from the 24 dioceses of Church of South India, 3 nominees of the Moderator and 4 officers of the synod (Moderator, Deputy Moderator, General Secretary and Treasurer).

 Synod Working Committee

-The Synod working committee is a subset of synod executive and it consists of 26 members.
-The working committee has a representation of one member each from the 22 dioceses of Church of South India and 4 officers of the synod.
-The synod working committee meetings are held based on need basis and they are held in between synod executive meetings.
-All the decisions of the synod working committee has to be ratified at a subsequent meeting of the synod executive.
+The Synod Working Committee is a subset of the Synod Executive and it consists of 24 members excluding the Officers of the Synod.
+The working committee has a representation of one member each from the 24 dioceses of Church of South India and 4 officers of the Synod.
+The Synod Working Committee meetings are held based on need basis and they are held in between Synod Executive meetings.
+All decisions of the Synod Working Committee must be ratified at a subsequent meeting of the Synod Executive.